EXECUTIVE COMMITTEE MEMBERS

 Liza Lehrer is the Assistant Director for Lincoln Park Zoo's Urban Wildlife Institute.
 Her research interests include landscape ecology of urban wildlife, behavioral modifications of wildlife in urban areas, health and stress of urban wildlife, non-lethal solutions to human-wildlife conflict, and outreach and education.
 Liza grew up in Urbana, Illinois where she developed a love for wildlife by exploring her backyard.
 She earned a B.A. in Zoology from Washington University in St. Louis and an M.S. in Wildlife Ecology from the Department of Natural Resources and Environmental Sciences at the University of Illinois.
 She has worked on projects ranging from behavior of Mexican wolves and African wild dogs, demography of maned wolves, disease transmission ecology of West Nile Virus, impacts of urbanization and translocation on woodchucks, and biodiversity of Chicago’s urban wildlife.
 Liza has been a member of The Wildlife Society since 2008.

-Maureen H. Murray (Secretary/Treasurer), University of Georgia (email@example.com)
+Maureen H. Murray (Secretary/Treasurer), Lincoln Park Zoo (firstname.lastname@example.org)

 Maureen Murray is the Wildlife Disease Ecologist at the Lincoln Park Zoo in Chicago and is interested in the consequences of urbanization on wildlife health, behavior, and interactions with humans.
-I am currently a postdoctoral research associate in the Hernandez Lab at the University of Georgia studying the effects of urban land use and human feeding on the prevalence and transmission of Salmonella spp. in the American white ibis at the University of Georgia.
-Prior to her postdoc on urban ibises she completed her PhD on individual variation in urban coyote ecology and consequences for human-coyote conflict in the St. Clair lab at the University of Alberta.
-My goal is to improve wildlife conservation and management by better understanding how wildlife live among people and urban development.
+She recently studied the effects of urban land use and human feeding on the transmission of Salmonella and host condition in the American white ibis at the University of Georgia.
+Prior to her postdoc on urban ibises she completed her PhD on individual variation in urban coyote ecology and consequences for human-coyote conflict at the University of Alberta.
+Maureen’s goal is to improve wildlife conservation and management by better understanding how wildlife live among people and urban development.
 Maureen has been a member of The Wildlife Society since 2012 and a board member of the Urban Wildlife Working Group since 2015.

 Richard Heilbrun (Chair-elect), Texas Parks & Wildlife Department